As adults with disabilities prepare to tackle the working world, they and their families may have questions about the Project SEARCH program.

 What is a job coach?

 A job coach is an employee of Project SEARCH who has the unique skill set to work with and provide support to individuals with disabilities.
 The job coach will support the intern and the department of the internship.
-The job coach will then facilitate conflict resolution, while developing strategies that support interns as they complete their responsibilities independently.
+The job coach will develop strategies that support interns as they complete their responsibilities independently.
 Our goal is that the job coaching support will gradually and naturally fade out and interns will work independently.

 What might be the disability?